kytvi2p/grid-updates/INSTALL.md

 Requirements
 ------------

-Bourne-compatible shell, Tahoe-LAFS
+Python version 2.? and above.

 Installation
 ------------

-`grid-updates` is a shell script, so you can run it by calling it directly or adding it to your PATH.
+`grid-updates` is a Python script that you can run it by calling it directly or adding it to your PATH.

 It is probably more conventient to run `make install` which will install the